ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-web/get-started.md

 #### Get Started

 Saving and fetching data with WeDeploy is super easy.
-This tutorial will walk you through how to use data in your app using the API Client and how to deploy your project using Git.
+This tutorial will walk you through how to use data in your app using the API Client and how to deploy your project with one terminal command.

 ###### What you'll need

 <ul class="checklist">
-	<li>A <a href="https://git-scm.com/downloads" target="_blank">Git</a> client</li>
 	<li><a href="https://console.wedeploy.com/signup" target="_blank">A WeDeploy account</a></li>
 	<li>A code editor</li>
 </ul>